security-force-monitor/fmtrpt_data/README.md

 ### General approach to extraction and cleaning

-All the PDFs contain tabular data, with some variances in content structure and appearance.
-All the PDFs have been generated directly from another program - likely MS Word - rather than scanned in and processed with OCR.
+All the PDFs published by the Department of State contain tabular data, with some variances in content structure and appearance.
+All the PDFs have been generated directly from another program - likely MS Word - rather than scanned in and processed using Optical Character Recognition (OCR) software.

 We sought to extract this data in a replicable, programmatic way rather than cut-and-paste our way through the tables once.
-The reports are mostly in a tabular structure, ordered by country of the recipient units, and the program through which the Department of State or Department of Defence made the expenditure.
+The reports are mostly in a tabular structure, ordered by country of the  units that are receiving the training from the US forces, and the program through which the Department of State or Department of Defence made the expenditure.
 The available data fields are mostly the same across the publications released to date.
 The key differences are in the formatting and layout: there are five different formats across the publication set, but two formats cover the majority of the publications.
-There are, however, small variations even in the same formats, which presents some challenges to creating an automated extraction process (see below on report structures).
+There are, however, small variations even in the same formats and individual documents, which present some challenges to creating an automated extraction process (see below on report structures).

 We have taken the below approach to extracting and parsing data from these reports:

- * Establish the page ranges in a PDF or group of PDFs that contain different sections of data (e.g. Africa, Europe) and use that to structure the overall parsing process and its outputs.
+ * Establish the page ranges in a PDF or group of PDFs that contain different sections of data (e.g. Africa, Europe, etc) and use that information to structure the overall parsing process and its outputs.
  * Convert the PDF files to very verbose XML that pulls out every table item or paragraph into a separate row containing detailed paragraph positioning and font-sizing.
- * Filter out anything that isn't in the tables and use the left-right positioning and font-size to determine what the content is.
-For example, in the 2017-2018 report, text with a `<left>` value of 27 and `<font>` type of 1 is consistently going to contain the country name.
-In most PDFs, particularly the older ones, this value will vary though the content will be the same.
+ * Filter out anything that isn't in the tables and use the `left` right positioning and `font-size` variables to determine what the content on that row is.
+For example, in the 2017-2018 report, text with a `<left>` value of 27 and `<font>` type of 1 is consistently going to contain the name of the country.
+In most PDFs, particularly the older ones, this value will vary even though the content will be the same.
  * Use the linear document structure, which is naturally ordered into Country, Program, Training item and values (e.g. Course name, US unit) as the basis of a nested XML structure.
- * Lint the XML output to show errors in the structure, and massage the XML  until the linter stops flagging errors.
-This is mostly a matter of figuring out the logic of opening and closing tags, and finding where the particular PDF might break it.
+ * Test or [lint](https://en.wikipedia.org/wiki/Lint_(software)) the XML output to show errors in the structure, and massage the XML until the linter stops flagging errors.
+This is mostly a matter of figuring out the logic of the XML's opening and closing tags, and finding where the content of a specific PDF might break it.
 The linter will usually show the line numbers where the problem occurs, and the sort of error, giving us enough information to fix it.
  * Use eXtensible Stylesheet Language Transformations (XSLT) to deduplicate training items.
-In some PDFs the value for a particular row will go on over one or more columns, meaning that we have orphans.
-The process so far will capture this and correctly flag what the value is (e.g. location, or student unit).
-However, we want to merge these items so we can later export them into a flat format.
-A technique called "Muenchian Grouping" enables us to perform this deduplication at the correct level in the nested structure.
+In some PDFs the value for a particular row will go on over one or more columns, which creates incomplete and orhpaned values.
+The processing workflow captures this and correctly flags what the value is (e.g. location, or student unit).
+However, we want to merge these items so we can later export them into a flat format as a single value.
+A technique called [Muenchian Grouping](https://www.jenitennison.com/xslt/grouping/muenchian.xml) enables us to perform this deduplication process at the correct level within the nested XML structure.
  * Flatten the XML and export the data in a flat, tab-separated format.
- * Post-process to standardize countries, dates and fix other issues that emerged during parsing and may be common to different chunks of data.
-For example, it makes sense to standardize dates and countries in bulk at this later stage.
-The variety of ways that a training location can be spelled in 20 years of data is huge, so it makes sense to reveal this and fix them all at once in bulk.
+ * Post-process to standardize countries, dates and fix other issues that emerged during parsing.
+ * Add metadata such as unique identifiers, information about sourcing for each row of data, and other hooks that make the data easier to use and manage.

-The toolset is created in `bash`:
+The toolset is created in `bash` and operated entirely within a terminal environment:

  * Basic tools: `sed`, `awk`, `grep`, `tr`, `perl`
- * Additional tools: `ghostscript`, `pdftohtml`, `xmlstartlet`, `xmllint` (and  `csvkit` and `xsv` to write some helper scripts)
+ * Additional tools: `ghostscript`, `pdftohtml`, `xmlstartlet`, `xmllint`, `csvkit` and `xsv`.
+I have also found VisiData (`vd`) extremely helpful.

-The approach is mechanical and quite crude but (at least so far) effective as it dealt with a range of problems that are thrown up by the formatting of the PDFs, which can be infuriatingly fiddly.
-There are better of course better ways to approach this problem, but for now it will do!
+The approach I have taken	is really mechanical, uses quite "old school" tooking, and contains a huge amount of structure and micro-control over process - it's definitely not to everyone's taste!
+The organising concept is inspired by Dr Patrick Ball's article [The Task is a Quantum of Workflow](https://hrdag.org/2016/06/14/the-task-is-a-quantum-of-workflow/), which emphasises the value of creating a sequence of distinct, one-step processes the purpose of which is immediately obvious.
+At least so far, it has been effective in dealing with the wide range of problems  thrown up by the formatting of the PDFs, which can be infuriatingly fiddly.
+There may of course be better ways to approach this problem, but for now It Does The Job!

-### Overall oroject structure and operations
+### Overall project structure and operations in more detail

-The overall project is structured as below:
+The overall project is structured like this:

 ```
 .